hofstadter-io/cuetorials.com/content/first-steps/_index.md

 ---
-title: "Starting Out"
+title: "First Steps"
-description: "Starting Out with Cue"
+description: "First steps with Cue"
-weight: 3
+weight: 10
 ---

 When you start out with Cue, the systax may feel overwhelming